 Many of the fashion and textile world’s smaller players relied solely on in-person events to do business, so the lockdowns were life-threatening to many firms in the industry.

-Some players decided to take the matter into their own hands, and a small textile pattern design studio in Wales - RMF Studio - applied for a government grant to innovate themselves out of their predicament.
+One of those were RMJ Studio, a small textile pattern design studio in Wales.
+They applied for a government grant to innovate themselves out of their predicament.

 We were asked to help them create a digital tool that could bridge the gap between the creative and sales processes for textile pattern designers.